D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The first effect of a policy to be evaluated is the **Disabled** effect.
-The **Disabled** effect allows the editor of the policy to use paramter to decide whether the policy should nto should not be evaluated.
+The **Disabled** effect allows the editor of the policy to use paramter to decide whether the policy should or should not be evaluated.

 The order fo evaluation is:

 > Disable Effect > Append Effect > Deny Effect > Audit Effect

 [Disabled](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effects#disabled)
 This effect is useful for testing situations or for when the policy definition has parameterized the effect.
 This flexibility makes it possible to disable a single assignment instead of disabling all of that policy's assignments.
 Policy definitions that use the Disabled effect have the default compliance state Compliant after assignment.

 An alternative to the Disabled effect is **enforcementMode**.
 This is which is set on the policy assignment.
 When enforcementMode is Disabled, resources are still evaluated.
 Logging, such as Activity logs, and the policy effect don't occur.

 [Deny](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effects#deny)
 Deny is used to prevent a resource request that doesn't match defined standards through a policy definition and fails the request.